 • Be careful when using a digital SLR in the rain as they are packed with sensitive electronics and are not always waterproof.
 This also applies to the lens, as even some Canon L lenses are not weather-proof.
 It is a good idea to use a commercially available rain cover or if raining heavily then it's safer to stop using the camera and store it in a waterproof bag unless you want a very expensive repair bill.

 • Once you have taken all your photos then you will need to make a backup copy of the originals onto HDD/DVD/memory stick and then use copies to digital enhance your best photos for use on the internet or for printing.
+External Hard Drives are reasonably priced today and have very large capacities which are well worth it to keep your photographs safe.
+The more backups that you have then the safer your photos will be.
+I personally make a backup of all my photos on two separate internal Hard Drives of a Desktop computer, a laptop computer, an External 2TB Hard Drive, and also archive to DVDs.
+It's also a good idea to keep a backup of your photos offsite or in the cloud.
 More information on digitally enhancing your photos or about Canon Digital SLR cameras and lenses can be found on this website.